El Nido Palawan | Nacpan Beach

 When we arrived we already saw a portion of the shore with umbrellas and seats for sunbathing for rent.
 I prefer those shouldn't be that near to the beach.
 Small stalls or sheds where already visible and it caters the public for some freshly cooked seafood and other refreshments.

-We had lunch at Kyla's Cucina, it's one of the bigger cottage you see in the beach.
+We had lunch at Kyla's Cucina, it's one of the bigger cottages you see on the beach.
 A lot of bloggers also have blogged about them.
 And the food is undeniably delicious.
-The seafood are fresh, not to mention their mussels were huge! haha it's my first time to see such size on the table.
+The seafood is fresh, not to mention their mussels were huge! haha, it's my first time to see such size on the table.
 The group feasted on the food and consumed it in no time.

 We arrived at around 11 in the morning.
 The sun is up and it's extremely hot that day.
-Since its already crowdy after lunch we chose to walk far from the crowd.
-We found this cute modern cabins that is actually good for overnight stays.
+Since its already crowdy after lunch, we chose to walk far from the crowd.
+We found this cute modern cabins that are actually good for overnight stays.

 We walked some more and found this peaceful place.
 We stopped for some Buko Juice and waited for the sun to set.

 When swimming at the beach, don't get too far from the shore.
-There is a strong current and sometimes the waves gets too strong for a non swimmer to handle.
+There is a strong current and sometimes the waves get too strong for a non-swimmer to handle.
 Make sure you swim with a buddy or let people from the resort know that you are swimming so they can watch over you.